danzilio/danzilio.github.io/_posts/2016-05-03-rspec-for-ops-rspec-puppet.md

 ```

 Remember, the goal is not to rewrite your Puppet code in RSpec, it's to ensure that your code is behaving the way you expect it to.

+### Stay Tuned

+In the next post in this series, I'll use `serverspec` to write some acceptance for this example code.